gilbertozioma/Bincom-Training/README.md

 - Create a To-Do List App using HTML and CSS.

-## Session 3: ETTING STARTED WITH PHP
+## Session 3: GETTING STARTED WITH PHP
 **PHP (BASICS):**
 - Introduction PHP, configuring your environment, PHP basics, PHP Code Commenting, How to Create Output, Introduction to Variables, PHP Variable Types, PHP Constants.